jankovic86/VBA-challenge/README.md

 - Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
 The solution will look as follows:
 - Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.

+**SUBMISSION**

+- Screenshots for each year of results on the Multi Year Stock Data uploaded to the Screenshots folder.
+- Seperate VBA file has been created and uploaded with script that was used to complete instructions above.